yasufum/spp-tmp/docs/guides/commands/common.rst

 status
 ------

-Display number of connected primary and secondary application count Also display connected secondary application client_id.
+Show the number of connected primary and secondary processes.
+It also show a list of secondary IDs

 .. code-block:: console